arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 ## The solution

-Let's digg into the most important source code:
+Let's dig into the most important source code:

 ```
 #!ruby